 - are able to create something new and valuable

-I am currently studying effective teaching for my masters’ programme and effective teaching is strongly linked to good learners.
-From all my readings, I came to understand that good learners have these common characteristics:
+I am currently studying effective teaching for my masters’ programme and effective teaching is strongly linked to great learners.
+From all my readings, I came to understand that great learners have these common characteristics: